Managing Dynamic Attributes

 Calculated Values and Options

-• entity - the currently edited entity.
+• entity - the entity being currently edited.

 calculated

-Example of a recalculation script using the dynamicAttributes map:
+An example of a recalculation script using the dynamicAttributes map:

-if (dynamicAttributes['PassengerNumberofseats'] > 9) return 'Bus' else return 'Passenger'
+return 'Bus' else return 'Passenger'

 options

-• The SQL options loader loads a list of values using the SQL script.
+• The SQL options loader fetches a set of values utilizing the SQL script.
 You can access the entity id using the ${entity} variable.
-To access entity parameters, use the ${entity.<field>} construction, where field is the name of the entity parameter.
-The + prefix is used to access the dynamic attributes of the entity, such as ${entity.+<field>}.
-In the example, we access the entity and the dynamic attribute PassengerTypeofcar:
+To retrieve entity parameters, employ the ${entity.<field>} syntax, where field represents the entity parameter’s name.
+Dynamic attributes of the entity can be accessed using the \+ prefix, for instance, ${entity.+<field>}.
+Below is an example accessing the entity and the dynamic attribute passengerTypeOfCar:

-select LAST_NAME from SAMPLE_DRIVER
+select LAST_NAME from DRIVER

-where CAR_TYPE = ${entity.+PassengerTypeofcar}
+where CAR_TYPE = ${entity.+passengerTypeOfCar}

-• The JPQL option loader applies only to a dynamic attribute of the Entity type.
-JPQL conditions are specified in the Join clause and Where clause fields.
-You can use {entity} and {entity.<field>} variables in JPQL parameters.
+• The JPQL option loader is designed exclusively for a dynamic attribute of the Entity type.
+JPQL conditions are defined in the Join clause and Where clause fields.
+When working with JPQL parameters, you have access to {entity} and {entity.<field>} variables.

-Dynamic attributes values in the script are available by the entity variable: ${entity.+<dynamicAttrCode>}, where <dynamicAttrCode> - code of the corresponding dynamic attribute.
+When interacting with dynamic attribute values in the script, you can utilize the entity variable as follows: ${entity.+<dynamicAttrCode>}, where <dynamicAttrCode> refers to the code of the relevant dynamic attribute.

-For example:
+For instance:

 join {E}.seller s